How can I get Provident fund amount for an employee on last working day?

 paragpatil

-How can I get Provident fund amount for an employee on last working day as he is going to retire on that particular day.
+How can I get the Provident Fund amount for an employee on their last working day as they are going to retire on that particular day?

 KK!HR

-Pl tie up with the EPFO Office and try to get the payment of accumulated balance on the last day of service, if not at the ealist.
-Pl check, will it not mean depriving the employee of the interest accrued on the last month of service.
+Please tie up with the EPFO Office and try to get the payment of accumulated balance on the last day of service, if not at the earliest.
+Please check, will it not mean depriving the employee of the interest accrued on the last month of service.
 At any rate, continued investment in PF is a better option as it gives more return than any other investment in government security.

 Srinath Sai Ram